PatricioFarrell/ChargeTransport.jl/docs/src/examples/Ex103_PSC.md

     end
     ################################################################################
     if test == false
-        println("Define outerior boundary conditions")
+        println("Define outer boundary conditions")
     end
     ################################################################################

-    # We set zero voltage ohmic contacts for each charge carrier at all outerior boundaries
+    # We set zero voltage ohmic contacts for each charge carrier at all outer boundaries
     # for the equilibrium calculations.
     set_contact!(ctsys, bregionAcceptor, Δu = 0.0)
     set_contact!(ctsys, bregionDonor,    Δu = 0.0)